dipaolo15/Sports-Sign-Score-Indicator/README.md

 # Sports-Sign-Score-Indicator

-# Overview <h1> An 8x16 LED sign that will include scrolling text, scoring indicator of favorite NHL/NFL/MLB team, and speaker to play a song when team is scored.
+# Overview <h1> An 8x16 LED sign that will include scrolling text, scoring indicator of favorite NHL/NFL/MLB team, and speaker to play a song when team scores.

 # Components <h1>

 # CONTROLLER: <h2>ESP32 is used as the MCU.
-It controls the LED matrix via I2C, Audio via SP.
+It controls the LED matrix via I2C, Audio via SPI.

 # PROGRAMMING: <h2>ESP32 code is developed using Arduino IDE (C++) and programmed via USB-UART.
 USB to UART will be done using CP2102 IC.